THE

 "Oligarchy is when men of property have the government in their hands."
 (Aristotle; Ethics, Book 3, Part 8).

-There is no inalienable right to a private power, or undemocratic procedural rules of a legislature, to obstruct the will of the sovereign people.
+There is no inalienable right to a private power to obstruct the will of the sovereign people.
 When a representative body fails to enact the laws that a clear majority of the people want, and that do not violate minority rights--as distinct from minority desires--democracy has been subverted.

 1

-The term "liberal" is immensely misleading: in economics, it refers to Classical Liberalism—the unregulated free-market economy of Adam Smith’s Wealth of Nations, published in 1776.
+The term "liberal" is immensely misleading: in economics, it refers to Classical Liberalism—the unregulated free-market economy of Adam Smith’s The Wealth of Nations, published in 1776.
 The word "liberal" derives from the Latin word “liber,” meaning “free.”
-Thus, as understood politically and morally freedom means equality and justice, implying the regulation of classical liberal economic freedom to prevent unjust political and moral outcomes; securing a democracy of justice and equality for all.
-Thus, the freedom of liberal economics (neoliberalism, capitalism) is antithetical to the freedom and equal rights of liberal democracy.
+The philosophy and moral aspirations of liberalism arose from the Enlightenment, the 18th century's escape from a millennium of theocratic darkness.
+As understood politically and morally liberal means equality and freedom--release from systems of imposed inequality.
+Thus liberal freedom contains an implicit limitation--it cannot be a path to new inequalities, implying the regulation of classical liberal economic freedom to prevent unjust inequalities in political and social outcomes; securing a democracy of justice and equality for all.
+The freedom of liberal economics (neoliberalism, unregulated capitalism) is therefore, antithetical to the freedom and equal rights of liberal democracy.
 The former utilizes freedom to achieve private wealth and class inequality; the latter promises democratic equality.

 The first imperative for all living things is survival.
-The second imperative for intelligent life is truth about the environment in which it is struggling to survive--successful adaptation requires knowledge of what is true of the physical and social habitat.
+The second imperative is truth about the environment in which life is struggling to survive--successful adaptation requires knowledge of what is true of the physical and social habitat.
 The third imperative is brain plasticity, being able to learn and thus knowingly and willingly adapt--the neural flexibility to modify formerly conditioned belief and behavior based on new information.
 A flexible brain allows facts to alter beliefs; a rigid brain denies facts to preserve beliefs.
-In the fear-based brain emotion supersedes reason.
-Reassuring beliefs appease emotional fears--and they need not be reasonable.
+In the fear-based brain emotion supersedes reason: reassuring beliefs appease emotional fears--and they need not be based on truth or reason.

 .....................